PrefectHQ/prefect/docs/concepts/work-pools.md

     - concurrency limits
 ---

-# Agents, Workers Work Pools, & Work Queues
+# Work Pools, Workers, & Agents

-Agents and work pools bridge the Prefect _orchestration environment_ with your _execution environment_.
+Work pools and the processes poll them, workers and agents, bridge the Prefect _orchestration environment_ with your _execution environment_.
 When a [deployment](/concepts/deployments/) creates a flow run, it is submitted to a specific work pool for scheduling.
-Agents running in the execution environment poll their respective work pools for new runs to execute.
+A worker or agent running in the execution environment polls its respective work pool for new runs to execute.

 Each work pool has a default queue that all work will be sent to.
 Work queues are automatically created whenever they are referenced by either a deployment or an agent.
 For most applications, this automatic behavior will be sufficient to run flows as expected.
 For advanced needs, additional queues can be created to enable a greater degree of control over work delivery.
 See [work pool configuration](#work-pool-configuration) for more information.